tamouse/healthie_take_home_test/README.md

 As the final set of questions fit best into using Ruby on Rails, I decided to create a very minimal API-based rails repo, to which I can supply the answers to test quesitons.

 ## Answers for Coding: Database and model design with queries ##

+Since this is a legit ActiveRecord implementation, I found it easiest to toss up a minimal api Rails app:

+    rails new healthie_take_home_test --api --minimal

 ### Displaying the results ###